-If you take up residence in Andalucia, amongst other services you will obviously need a water supply to your property.
+If you take up residence or buy a property in Andalucia, amongst other services you will obviously need a water supply to your property.
 In a country where drought is not unknown, the issue of water is taken seriously.

-The normal way forward is to sign a contract with a local company, who will probably have an agreement with the Town Hall of the locality that you live in.
+The normal way forward is to sign a contract with a local company, which will probably have an agreement with the local Town Hall.
+In most towns it is a monopoly consession.
 If you have bought a property, the seller will have supplied you with the most recent bills paid to the utilities company and so you will know which one to contact.
 If in doubt, you can always ask at the local Town Hall.
 Once you know the company concerned, the best thing is to go along to their offices to sign a contract and arrange future payments for the water supply.
 You will normally be required to provide the following:

 - Photocopy of the title deed (Escritura) of the property in your name.

 - Photocopy of your passport or Spanish ID card (or NIE)

 - Official Water installation Certificate (Boletin del agua) that a certified plumber will obtain when he checks all the installations.

 - The contract fee (likely to be approximately 150 - 200 Euros)

 - Your bank details so that the bills can be paid through your bank account

 In the case of a property which belongs to a community, there may also be payments to be made to a further company for the maintenance of a community well (which is also quite common in Andalucia).
 Although this adds a little more cost to your annual water bills, in times of serious water restriction, communities with their own water supply often have water, when other homes are affected by water cuts which have been known to occur.
 If there is a payment to another company which works with your community of owners, find out if it is a fixed sum or if water meters are used.